ehlma/ABCDealWeb/README.md

 - Node.js strikes a good balance between performance, developer speed, and extensibility, making it a natural fit for a modern web application like this.

 Dependencies - Frontend:
-Run the following commands in "frontend/"-folder before you start:
+Run the following commands before you start: cd frontend npm install

-npm install